TV Entertainment Centers

 Before

-In the before photo you can see what we started with: an enormous white drywall wall with nothing but an open fireplace rough-in near the floor and raw insulation exposed in the firebox cavity.
-The ceiling stretches up out of frame.
-It is a blank canvas, but an intimidating one.
-Getting from that to a polished, seamless, floor-to-ceiling millwork installation required meticulous planning before a single piece of lumber went up.
+The before photo shows the starting point: an enormous white drywall wall, an open fireplace rough-in near the floor, raw insulation showing in the firebox cavity.
+The ceiling runs up out of frame.
+A blank canvas, and an unforgiving one at that size.
+Getting from that to a clean floor-to-ceiling millwork installation meant planning everything before a single piece of lumber went up.

 The Build